 It is great when you have someone to show you how to rug hook.
 But what if you don’t have that someone?
 I host rug hooking live lessons every week.

-Join me Live! every week on for a free rug hooking live lesson on Friday at 4pm eastern.
+Join me Live! every week on for a free rug hooking live lesson on Tuesday and Friday at 4pm eastern.

 What happens during the rug hooking live lesson?